WINNER AND LOSERS OF GST

 Apart from essential medicines, other medicines might become costlier after GST implementation from 1ST July onwards.
 “The effective tax rate is between 9 and 10 percent; with the rate now fixed at 12 percent (formulations or finished drugs), there will be some price inflation.
 Either we have to pass it on to the customer or we have to take a hit on our profits,” said a top executive from a Mumbai-based drugmaker which is a major player in domestic formulation market.
 Pharma companies were also disappointed as GST did not address the issue of inverted duty structure.
 But GST might improve operational hiccups for this industry.

 - THE TEXTILE INDUSTRY:

 After GST the incidence of GST on the textile industry will be more than current taxation leading to a negative impact on this sector.
 The CGST and SGST rates are likely to be higher than the current textile sector rate, resulting in higher revenue to the Central and State Government and Textile Prices will increase.
 However on the bright side Compliance cost will be improved and reduced, fiscal barriers will be removed with the movement of Textile Input and output taxes from one state to another and under GST, All Fiber will be treated in the same way.

 - THE SERVICE SECTOR:

 The Services sector in India growing rapidly contributing to fiscal revenues.
-According to news so far the standard GST rate on service industry would be 18-20%, as compared to the current 15% service tax including cesses.
+According to news so far the standard GST rate on the service industry would be 18-20%, as compared to the current 15% service tax including cesses.
 This means the services viz.
 IT, telecom, banking, insurance, etc. may witness a negative impact due to the increased cost of services.